dbdean/dbdean_com/README.md

 ## Research publications

-As of January 2017, according to [Google Scholar][scholar], I have 542 citations across 70+ publications, with
-18 publications having more than 10 citations, and a h-index of 13.
+As of February 2017, I have 558 citations across 70+ publications, with 19 publications having more than 10 citations, and a h-index of 13.
 More details, and a full list of publications can be found on my [Google Scholar profile][scholar].